 Now, I gather these cute little berries to add to desserts and smoothies when I want to add a little wildness to my recipes.

-The Madrone tree itself is always a sight to behold.
+The madrone tree itself is always a sight to behold.
 The trunk and limbs reminds me of smooth human skin.
 You can get quite a lot of berries off of one big tree.
 They are usually ripe in the late fall and winter between Nov-Feb.

 Blackberry

-Blackberry....I can't say enough about really.
+I can't really say enough about blackberry.
 We have been collecting blackberries for many years among many a bear poop and thorny vines.
-I don't mind getting scratched up a bit for a big huge basket full of these dark, rich gems of the land.

-Over the years we have come to have our favorite harvesting spots that we check periodically throughout the early to late summer.
-Some are big and long and some are short and more seedy, either way we love to blend them up in our smoothie recipe or just eat them by the handful on a hike on a hot summer day.
+Some blackberries are big and long and some are short and more seedy, either way we love to blend them up in our smoothie recipe or just eat them by the handful on a hike on a hot summer day.